 Chumphon is a province in Thailand named after the City of Chumphon.
 The Province of Chumphon is not among the primary tourist spots in Thailand and offers a lot of freedom for individual travelers to explore the countryside, the people and their culture.

 Chumphon is located at the Coast of the Gulf of Thailand and features a coast strip of some 150 miles.
 It is closely located to the Island of Koh Samui, one of the primary tourist destinations in Thailand.

-This City of Chumphon has some 33,000 inhabitants and is usually the gateway at which a tour through Chumphon begins for most travelers.
-Spending a few days of the vacation in the province of Chumphon is also a warm recommendation for anyone who wants to avoid the tourist crowds in Thailand’s primary spots like Koh Samui or Phuket.
+The City of Chumphon has some 33,000 inhabitants and is usually the gateway at which a tour through Chumphon begins for most travelers.
+Spending a few days of the vacation in the Province of Chumphon is also a warm recommendation for anyone who wants to avoid the tourist crowds in Thailand’s primary spots like Koh Samui or Phuket.

 The Chumphon Province consists of eight districts: